nhood-org/nhood-examples/README.md

 ## CI/CD

-Project is continuously integrated with `circleCi` pipeline that link to which may be found [here](https://circleci.com/gh/nhood-org/workflows/nhood-engine)
+Project is continuously integrated with `circleCi` pipeline that link to which may be found [here](https://circleci.com/gh/nhood-org/workflows/nhood-examples)

-Pipeline is fairly simple:

-1. Build and test project with a set of jdk: `1.8` and `11`.
-2. Deploy new snapshot version to [nhood maven repository](https://github.com/nhood-org/nhood-repository/tree/mvn-repo/com/h8/nh)

 Configuration of CI is implemented in `.circleci` and  `.circleci.setting.xml`.

 ## License

-`nhood-engine` is released under the MIT license:
+`nhood-examples` is released under the MIT license:
 - https://opensource.org/licenses/MIT